-Fill out the University of Utah 'Apply Yourself' online application.
+Fill out the University of Utah Graduate School Application.
 On the program information page under "Program of Interest", select Clinical Investigation MS as your intended graduate program and degree.

 With the application you will upload (as a .doc or .pdf):

 - Unofficial transcripts